19-1-skku-oss/2019-1-OSS-E5/index.md

 - Student ID : 2018310364 <br>
 - Email Adreess : psj97047@naver.com <br>
 - Role : Data structure, Edit and add file to datastructure, Description of topic <br>

+## How to Contribute
+**Korean Translation**<br>
+- lots of files are only written in English. <br>
+So anybody can contribute by translating py code English to korean. <br>
+We need a lot of help in this area.

+**Adding Code** <br>
+We need addtional code and variaty of algorithms :
+- Add algorithm
+- Add function
+- Delete unneeded file

+**Explaning algorithms** <br>
+There are too little explanations for beginners.
+So you can contribute by :
+- Explanation in py code
+- Explanation in README file.